StephenTrainor/sha256/README.md

 The include at the top of `sha256.c` should also be adjusted accordingly to your use case.

-However, if `sha256.c` and `sha256.h` are in the same directory, the include in `sha256.c` shouldn't need to be modified.
+However, if `sha256.c` and `sha256.h` are in the same directory, the include in `sha256.c` doesn't need to be modified.

+### Message Digest

+The Message Digest (output) is printed out in hexadecimal.
+To verify that my sha256 implementation works, I created some simple tests.

+Run `make tests` or `make tets_windows` accordingly to use sha256.c Run `python tests.py` or `python3 tests.py` accordingly to use Python's hashlib.

 ### Notes